Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeBSolid national and regional connectivity with room for growth in international links.
+Global Connectivity GradeBSolid national connectivity with options for international routes.

-Direct Cloud On-Ramps0 – as of September 2025Nearest hubs are in Querétaro or Mexico City; private connectivity options are available.
+Direct Cloud On-Ramps0 – as of September 2025Connect via private links to hubs like Querétaro or Mexico City.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps located within Guadalajara as of September 2025, with 0 cloud regions accessible locally.
-Businesses typically establish private network connections (PNI or wave) to major hubs in Querétaro or Mexico City to achieve low-latency cloud access.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Guadalajara as of September 2025.
+Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure through dedicated private network links to data centers in Querétaro or Mexico City.

 Power Analysis

-Power Grid Reliability: The power grid supporting Guadalajara's main industrial and commercial zones is generally reliable.
-Data centers in the area are built with redundant power feeds from separate substations, N+1 UPS systems, and backup generators to ensure continuous uptime.
+Power Grid Reliability: The power grid supporting Guadalajara's main commercial and industrial zones is generally stable.
+Data centers in the region are built with redundant power systems, including multiple substation feeds and on-site generation, to ensure high levels of uptime.

 Market Access, Business & Tax Climate